roioteromorales/java_algorithms/README.md

 **Caesar.java** is an implementation of [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
 It can encrypt/decrypt a string by passing it to the *crypt method* with a key (negative key for decryption).
 You can test by running *CryptoTest.java*.

+## Graphs

+**BreadthFirstSearch.java** finds the filepath to a target file starting from the given root.

+**FileCrawler.java** uses Breadth First Search to find a given file from several different starting points.

 ## Hash Maps

-**HashMap.java** is an implementation for a generic hashmap that uses an internal array, a simple *hash method* based on the first character of the key and a **Single Linked List** (see Lists section) for collisions.
+**HashMap.java** is an implementation for a generic hashmap that uses an internal array, a simple *hash method* based on the first character of the key and a **Single Linked List** (see [Lists](https://github.com/kevgraham/java_algorithms#lists)) for collisions.
 A private inner class called *Pair* is used to store two pieces of data within a linked list node.
 You can test by running *HashMapTester.java*.

 ## Lists
 A [Linked List](https://en.wikipedia.org/wiki/Linked_list) is a linear data structure made up of a collection of nodes, with one pointing to the next in sequence.

 **SingleLinkedList.java** is an implementation of generic single linked lists, with each node only references the next node.
-This is used for collision in the Hash Map implementation.
+This is used for collisions in the Hash Map implementation (see [Hashmaps](https://github.com/kevgraham/java_algorithms#hash-maps)).

 **DoubleLinkedList.java** is an implementation of generic double linked lists.
 This furthers the functionality of a single linked list by implementing a reference to the previous node in addition to the next node.

 You can test both types of linked lists by running *LinkedListTester.java*.

-**Stack.java** is an implementation of a [generic stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)), which utilizes the
+**Stack.java** is an implementation of a [generic stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)), which is a special list that utilizes a First-In-First-Out methodology.

-SingleLinkedList class.
+**Queue.java** is an implementation of a [generic queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)). which is a special list that utilizes a Last-In-First-Out methodology.

 ## Miscellaneous